Page 1: Biography

 Journalist, mountaineer, writer

-This biography, written by Janet McCallum, was first published in 1993.
+This biography, written by Janet McCallum, was first published in the Dictionary of New Zealand Biography in 1993.

 Forrestina Elizabeth Grant (known as Forrest) was born at Brixton, Surrey, England, on 23 June 1860, and arrived in New Zealand with her family in December 1870.
 She was one of seven children of George Grant, who had been a company secretary in England, and his wife, Forrestina Hay.
 They kept a large home, Inglewood, in Dunedin.